The Spark Before the Fire: Why Game Environment Is Everything

 Environment isn’t a vibe — it’s constraint.

-It’s how the machinery of the game permits (or restricts) opportunity.
+It’s the machinery of the game determining whether opportunity can exist at all.

 Some matchups scream track meet.